Marcel Duchamp

 1936

-"Cubism and Abstract Art", organized by Alfred H. Barr, opens at Museum of Modern Art, New York, including five works by Duchamp.
-Travels to the US to gather images for his "Boîte-en-valise".
-"Fantastic Art, Dada, Surrealism", organized again by Barr, opens at Museum of Modern Art, with eleven works by Duchamp.
+"Cubism and Abstract Art," organized by Alfred H. Barr, opens at the Museum of Modern Art, New York, including five works by Duchamp.
+Travels to the United States to gather images for his Boîte-en-valise.
+A second exhibition organized by Barr, "Fantastic Art, Dada, Surrealism," opens at the Museum of Modern Art, with eleven works by Duchamp.

 1937

-First solo exhibition presented by Arts Club of Chicago.
+His first solo exhibition is presented by Arts Club of Chicago.

 1938

 "Exposition international du surrealism" opens in Paris.
-Duchamp contributes female mannequin representing Rrose Sélavy.
+Duchamp contributes a female mannequin representing Rrose Sélavy.

 1939